is4tomj/is4tomj-hugo/content/posts/0003-drafting-patent-applications.md

 ## Claims

-Claims should adhere to "strict" antecedent basis rules.
-For example, “the <something>” should only occur after “a <something>”.
-I will have a separate post defining Strict Antecedent Basis Rules with several examples.
+Claims should adhere to Strict Antecedent Basis Rules.
+For example, “the \<something\>” should only occur after “a \<something\>”.
+I will have a separate post that defines Strict Antecedent Basis Rules with several examples.